Zucchini Cooked in the Air Fryer with Mint and Basil

 • Wash and cut the zucchini into pieces.

-Place them in a bowl and season with a heaping teaspoon of oil.
+Place them in a bowl and season with one heaping teaspoon of oil.

-Mix them well, using a spoon or better yet with your hands, and pour them into the air fryer basket.
+Mix well, with a spoon or better yet with your hands, and pour them into the air fryer basket.

-In the meantime, prepare the herbs: I used mint and basil, which miraculously survived on my terrace 😄 but you can use any herbs you prefer (you might even add a clove of garlic).
+In the meantime, prepare the aromatic herbs: I used mint and basil, which miraculously survived on my terrace 😄 but you can use whichever herbs you prefer (you can also add a clove of garlic).

 Open the basket and add the herbs, roughly torn by hand.

-• Stir the zucchini and close the basket.
+• Toss the zucchini and close the basket.

-Operate the appliance for another 10 minutes still at 392°F.
+Run the appliance for another 10 minutes, still at 392°F.

-After the time has elapsed, if you want them more golden, stir again and cook for another 2-3 minutes.
+After the time has elapsed, if you want them more golden, stir once more and cook for an additional 2-3 minutes.

 Here they are, the zucchini cooked in the air fryer: